Focus and Scope

 In addition to these streams, the journal will also run an ongoing

 - Book reviews section, which will trace the field of business (corporate, organizational, enterprise) anthropology throughout its development, from the second quarter of the 20th century to the present day.
-A blog will be set up to enable comments, elaborations, criticisms and rebuttals of points made in the reviews, in order to establish the field of business anthropology in its entirety.
+In due course, a blog will be set up to enable comments, elaborations, criticisms and rebuttals of points made in the reviews, in order to establish the field of business anthropology in its entirety.

-In addition to the above the journal’s editors are considering how best to attract younger scholars and practitioners – possibly by means of an annual award for ‘best contribution of the year’.
+In addition to the above the journal’s editor-in-chief and his executive editorial team are considering how best to attract younger scholars and practitioners – possibly by means of an annual award for ‘best contribution of the year’.

 The environmental ambition concerns the use of paper.
 The publishing industry (including newspapers, magazines, and other media forms, as well as books and journals) is, to say the least, ecologically unfriendly.
 An enormous number of each media form is printed every day.
 In the USA, for instance, 275,000 new book titles are published every year – that is, more than 750 titles a day.
 In Japan, to take another example, more than four billion magazines are published every year.
 A significantly large quantity of both books and magazines (20-40%, depending on media genre and country of publication) is returned unsold to its publishers.
 Although a lot of this paper is recycled, the publishing industry is responsible for a significant percentage of the world’s deforestation, as well as for an excessive consumption of oil used in the unnecessary (often intercontinental) transportation of printed materials backwards and forwards between publishers and retail outlets.
-By adopting an Open Access policy, the Journal of Business Anthropology hopes to contribute, albeit indirectly, to the sustainable development of forests and wood.
+By adopting an Open Access policy, the Journal of Business Anthropology is pursuing an ethical stance vis-à-vis the environment and aims to contribute, albeit indirectly, to the sustainable development of forests and wood.

 The political ambition concerns authors’ assignment of copyright and journal publication by commercial publishers.
 Firstly, almost all journals insist that their authors assign copyright for their articles to the publisher of the journal concerned (this is the basis upon which the publishing industry, like other ‘creative’ or copyright industries, functions).
 While it is possible for an author to re-use material published in journals in his or her own further writings, the publisher can sell that material to a third party as and when an opportunity arises.
 Although the author may receive some partial recompense, s/he has no say in the actual transaction made by the publisher concerned for the duration of the contract between them.